-Under the current Douglas Shire Planning Scheme, the subject site is included within the Tourist Accommodation Zone.
-Within this zone, the proposed Material Change of Use for 'Dual Occupancy' and Reconfiguring a Lot are identified as being 'code-assessable' development.
+Under the current Douglas Shire Planning Scheme, the subject site is included within the Industry Zone.
+Within this zone, the proposed Material Change of Use for 'Bar associated with the manufacture of spirits on the land' (Undefined Use) is 'impact-assessable'.